IBM-Cloud/terraform-provider-ibm/website/docs/r/is_backup_policy_plan.html.markdown

   Nested scheme for `deletion_trigger`:
   - `delete_after` - (Optional, Integer) The maximum number of days to keep each backup after creation.
 Default value is 30.
-  - `delete_over_count` - (Optional, Integer) The maximum number of recent backups to keep.
+  - `delete_over_count` - (Optional, String) The maximum number of recent backups to keep.
 If unspecified, there will be no maximum.

+      ->**Note** Assign back to "null" to reset to no maximum.

 - `name` - (Optional, String) The user-defined name for this backup policy plan.
 Names must be unique within the backup policy this plan resides in.
 If unspecified, the name will be a hyphenated list of randomly-selected words.

 ## Attribute Reference